 If travel plans are adjusted after authorization has been granted, the traveler or program/activity sponsor is responsible for contacting the ITSC to discuss conditions.

-If there is a change in circumstances – in terms of the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the country or region of interest – either prior to or after departure, the University retains the right to withdraw authorization and/or require return to the U.S.
+If there is a change in circumstances – in terms of the proposed itinerary, the critical nature of the trip, or the health, safety, or security climate of the destination country or region – either prior to or after departure, the University may withdraw authorization and/or require return to the U.S.